monerodocs/md/docs/multisignature.md

 ---
 # Multisignature

-In cryptocurrencies, multisig feature allows to sign transaction with more than one private key.
+In cryptocurrencies, multisig feature allows to sign a transaction with more than one private key.
 Funds protected with multisig can only be spent by signing with M-of-N keys.

 Example use cases: